QIT Group

 Open Position

 If you are interested in joining our group as a master’s student, PhD student, or postdoctoral scholar, do not hesitate to contact Nicolas Sangouard or Jean-Daniel Bancal!
 Positions open up from time to time on all of our projects.
-Currently, we are specifically looking for Master and PhD students to work on quantum error correction — more details on the ENS and Alice and Bob websites.

 We welcome people from all background and particularly encourage people from minorities in science to apply.